JimmyP8899/OSCPScripts/README.md

 # Things to implement
 - nikto script shoudl output the directory infomration not just standard output
 - script to pull all tools
+- run assessment on regular nmap output then double check with fullscan